apache/iotdb-extras/examples/mybatis-generator/README.md

 The location of the ` configurationFile ` configuration ` generatorConfig.xml ` file can be found in the ` src/main/resources ` template of this project for reference` Copy its content and place it in the corresponding location

-### 6. exec 'mvn mybatis-generator:generate'
+### 6. generate generates corresponding Java classes and mapper files

+exec `mvn mybatis-generator:generate`

-Execute the command at the location of the 'pom' in the project:` Mvn mybatis generator: generate generates corresponding Java classes and mapper files
+Execute the command at the location of the 'pom' in the project: Mvn mybatis generator: generate generates corresponding Java classes and mapper files

 ### 7、the target file location